Skip to main content

 Does Mac screen recording capture internal audio?

 No. The built-in macOS screen recorder (Cmd+Shift+5) only captures microphone input.
-It does not record internal audio such as system sounds, music, browser audio, or app audio.
-This is a deliberate privacy and security design choice by Apple.
-To capture internal audio, you need a virtual audio driver like BlackHole or an app like ScreenBuddy.
+It cannot record system sounds, music, browser audio, or app audio.
+Apple blocks internal audio capture at the Core Audio level as a privacy and DRM protection measure.
+To record internal audio on Mac, you need either a virtual audio driver like BlackHole (free, open-source, 18.7k GitHub stars) or a dedicated app like ScreenBuddy ($29.99 one-time) that captures system audio natively without virtual drivers.

-What is BlackHole and how does it work?
+What is BlackHole and how does it work for Mac audio recording?

-BlackHole is a free, open-source virtual audio driver for macOS.
-It creates a virtual audio device that routes your Mac's internal audio output to a virtual input, which recording apps can capture.
-You install it, create a Multi-Output Device in Audio MIDI Setup to send audio to both your speakers and BlackHole, then select BlackHole as your microphone input in your recording app.
+BlackHole is a free, open-source virtual audio loopback driver for macOS created by Existential Audio and licensed under GPL-3.0.
+With 18.7k stars on GitHub, it is the most widely used free solution for internal audio capture on Mac.
+BlackHole creates a virtual audio device that routes your Mac's system audio output to a virtual input that recording apps can capture.
+You install it via Homebrew (brew install blackhole-2ch), create a Multi-Output Device in Audio MIDI Setup, then select BlackHole as the input source in your recording app.
+The initial configuration takes 10-15 minutes.

-How do I record microphone and system audio at the same time?
+How do I record microphone and system audio at the same time on Mac?

-With BlackHole, create an Aggregate Device in Audio MIDI Setup that combines your microphone and BlackHole.
-Select this aggregate device as your input.
-With ScreenBuddy, both microphone and system audio are captured simultaneously by default — no extra configuration needed.
+With BlackHole, create an Aggregate Device in Audio MIDI Setup that combines your physical microphone and BlackHole 2ch.
+Set both to the same sample rate (44,100 Hz or 48,000 Hz) to avoid audio drift.
+Use this aggregate device as your recording input in QuickTime or OBS.
+With ScreenBuddy, both microphone and system audio are captured simultaneously by default without any additional configuration -- just toggle the microphone on in the recording interface.

 Why is there no audio in my Mac screen recording?